- Assistant Professor in Epigenetics and Epidemiology, Dep. of Psychiatry, McGill University

 - Researcher, Douglas Mental Health University Institute

 - Principal Investigator, Ludmer Centre for Neuroinformatics & Mental Health

 - Azrieli Global Scholar in Child & Brain Development

 Click the images to hear Dr O’Donnell discuss his research.

 Dr O’Donnell is a leading expert in perinatal influences on early-childhood development, and the biological embedding of early adversity.
 His work examines how the early environment shapes child development.
 This multidisciplinary work combines genetic, epigenetic and epidemiological approaches to identify those at-risk for adverse mental health outcomes.
 He also seeks to better understand the molecular mechanisms by which positive and nurturing environments mediate their positive effects on child neurodevelopment.

-In 2018, Dr O’Donnell initiated the first of what will be an annual national symposium on Maternal Mental Health Matters in Montreal.
-Following the Ludmer Centre ‘s social media pages to stay informed.
+In 2018, Dr O’Donnell initiated the first of what has become an annual national symposium on Maternal Mental Health Matters in Montreal.
+The second annual national symposium on Maternal Mental Health Matters focuses on prevention and treatment.

 Publications & Impact Profile

 “There is clear evidence that the mother’s stress, anxiety, or depression during pregnancy can alter the development of her fetus and her child, with an increased risk for later psychopathology.”

 Prenatal maternal stress, fetal programming, and mechanisms underlying later psychopathology—A global perspective.
 Developmental Origins of Psychopathology: Mechanisms, Processes, and Pathways Linking the Prenatal Environment to Postnatal Outcomes, August 2018